calipho-sib/nextprot-docs/news/2020/07/30/New release focusing on interactions.md

 For all interaction annotations, ENYO captured the experimental method using the PSI [Molecular Interactions](https://www.ebi.ac.uk/ols/ontologies/mi) (PSI-MI) controlled vocabulary.
 The PSI-MI term is displayed in all evidences from ENYO.
 In order to have a coherent corpus of data in neXtProt, the ECO term physical interaction evidence used in manual assertion (ECO:0000353) was assigned to each evidence from ENYO.

-A total of ? entries contain interaction data from ENYO, curated from? publications.
-While the vast majority, ?, have binary interaction annotations, ? entries have annotations specifying the region that was experimentally shown to be involved in the interaction.
+A total of 12961 entries contain interaction data from ENYO, curated from 324 publications.
+While all 12961 entries have binary interaction annotations, 2170 entries have annotations specifying the region that was experimentally shown to be involved in the interaction.

 **Updated data**